-The Scandalous, Dissolute, No-Good Mr. Wright was previously published in the indie anthology Three Weddings and a Murder back in 2011, and it’s now available as a separate short story.
+The Scandalous, Dissolute, No-Good Mr. Wright was previously published in the indie anthology Three Weddings and a Murder, and it’s now available as a separate short story.
 I’m not sure if there are any significant revisions in this particular edition, though, as while I’m confident that I do have that anthology, it’s buried somewhere in my digital pile of unread books and I am scared to dig through it at this moment.

 This one is not related to the author’s Spindle Cove books.
 In fact, it feels more like a traditional Regency story in some ways, although a chapter all about the boinking is slapped on to ensure that it still qualifies as a mainstream historical romance.

 Eliza Cade can’t make her Season debut until her older sisters are married first, mostly because of a big social faux pas that she made back when she was fourteen.
 Her father is certain that she would do something equally thoughtless when she is inflicted on London, so he decides to err on the side of caution and make sure that his other daughters are all respectably married off before Eliza drags the reputation of the whole family through the mud.

 This may sound like an overreaction on her father’s part, but considering how Eliza just happens to find herself in a room with only a gentleman with a horrible reputation – our scandalous, dissolute, no-good Harry Wright, naturally – for company, her father may just be on to something there.
 At any rate, nothing dramatic happens during that encounter, but Harry and Eliza will bump into each other over the next two years or so, until they realize that they may just be right for one another after all.